hebaulf/take-care/README.md

 [Link to the live page](https://hebaulf.github.io/take-care/)<br>
 [Link to Figma](https://www.figma.com/file/6yntcytnVlyZRwXZiDUdt5/Take-Care?node-id=0%3A1)

 We wanted to make an app that solved a problem.
-We came up with an idea for an app that helps caregiver groups get organised and share information, when taking care of the elderly.
+We came up with an idea for an app that helps caregiver groups get organised and share information, when taking care of their loved ones.
 <br>

 ![Project Image](assets/img/front.jpg)